Affiliate links on Android Authority may earn us a commission. Learn more.

 Is PlayStation Plus worth it?

 Yes, PlayStation Plus is totally worth it.
-It’s worth it to splurge up front for the annual fee instead of paying twice that for the monthly plan.
-For that $59.99 fee, everything you get is a steal.
+It’s also worth it to splurge upfront for the annual fee instead of paying roughly twice that for the monthly plan, regardless of which tier you choose.

-Think about it this way: if you pay the annual fee for $59.99, you’ll be getting at least 24-36 free games in the calendar year.
-The subscription fee will easily pay for itself by way of free games alone, not to mention all of the other perks you’ll get and the ability to play online with your friends.
+Think about it this way: with the cheapest PlayStation Plus Essential plan, if you pay the annual fee of $59.99, you’ll be getting anywhere from 24-36 “free” games in the calendar year.
+The subscription fee will easily pay for itself by way of these games alone, not to mention all of the other perks you’ll get and the ability to play online with your friends.

 PlayStation Plus games